MarcFaussurier/libftprintf/README.md

 * delete a specifier simply before calling your printf using ft_delete_specifier()

 ### notes
-* %b for displaying binary representation of a mem area using a pointer, with a space between each byte, qualifiers for its size, and regular padding/precision.
+* %b for displaying binary representation of a mem area using a pointer, with a space between each byte, qualifiers for its size, and regulars padding/precision.
 Also
 ```c
 long double x;